Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 LOST: A decent amount of shippers in the fandom jumped ship when it was revealed that Jacob and the Man in Black are twin brothers.
 Others have continued to ship it.

-Although there was Ship Tease between Arthur and Morgana in the first series of Merlin, many shippers soon lost interest simply because they barely interacted in series two, and were then revealed to be half-siblings in series three (and still didn't interact in any meaningful way).
-Despite the potential for Foe Yay, they only had one brief scene together throughout the entirety of series four.
+Although there was Ship Tease between Arthur and Morgana in the first series of Merlin, many shippers soon lost interest simply because they barely interacted in series two, and were then revealed to be half-siblings in series threenote which counts as a late-arrival spoiler to anyone familiar with Arthurian mythology (and still didn't interact in any meaningful way).
+Despite the potential for Foe Yay Shipping, they only had one brief scene together throughout the entirety of series four.

 Robin Hood: The Sheriff/Guy ship seems to have died out in series three after Guy attempted to kill the Sheriff and later had a Heel-Face Turn ... then the Sheriff killed him in the final episode.
 He joins the outlaws around the same time that his sister Isabella does a Face-Heel Turn, which put off a lot of people who were beginning to ship Robin/Isabella.